-Visit the national park located on the Argentine side, to which you should dedicate two full days of your itinerary.
+Discover the Iguazú National Park located in the northeast of Argentina, which deserves two full days of your itinerary.
 Walk its three main trails and do not miss the wonderful nautical excursion.
 Complement the Argentine side with a half-day excursion to the Brazilian national park with incredible views of the Iguazú Falls.

-Walk through the charming city of El Calafate and its viewpoints.
-Spend three full days touring Los Glaciares National Park, where the millennial Perito Moreno Glacier, navigation through the north channel, and the colossal mountains that guard El Chaltén stand out.
+Walk through the charming city of El Calafate.
+Spend three full days touring Los Glaciares National Park, where the Perito Moreno Glacier, the navigation through the north channel, and the surroundings of El Chaltén stand out.
 Conclude with a full-day tour to the spectacular Torres del Paine National Park in Chile.

 Start your experience at the end of the world by taking a city tour and embarking on a boat trip through the Beagle Channel.
 Spend a day exploring the Tierra del Fuego National Park with its famous train, continue touring the beautiful lakes, lagoons and nearby valleys.
 If you arrive in winter, visit the resorts located on the Tierra Mayor Valley.

 For wine lovers, we recommend you start by visiting the charming cities of Mendoza, San Rafael and San Juan with their prestigious wineries and vineyards.
 Do not miss the High Mountain excursion that takes you to the heart of the Andes, where the Aconcagua mountain stand out.
 And visit the paleontological site called Valle de la Luna.